computerrock/sm-win-test-env/README.md

-# Vagrant test environments for Windows / IE #
+# Vagrant environments for Windows / IE #

 List of environments: